-To solve this error make sure to import the Python matplotlib package and call the pyplot module into your Jupyter Notebook.
-Then assign it the alias plt before invoking any of the matplotlib plotting methods in your notebook or script:
+To solve this error make sure to import the Python Matplotlib package and assign it the alias plt before invoking any of the Matplotlib plotting methods in your notebook or script:

 import matplotlib.pyplot as plt #your code here fig, ax = plt.subplots()

 Assume that you have written the following snippet in your Jupyter Notebook:

 import matplotlib.pyplot fig, ax = plt.subplots() x = [10,20, 30, 40, 50] y = [15, 20, 30,40, 10] ax.plot(x,y);

 When invoking the code you will get the following exception:

 The root cause for this error, is that your code is trying to invoke the matplotlib plot function before importing the pyplot module of the matplotlib package.

 In order to fix this error, you need to make sure to import the matplotlib package, and plt module.
 Before importing matplotlib, make sure that matplotlib is installed in your computer.

 Here’s the code, note that in the first line we invoked matplotlib pyplot module and assign it the alias plt.